 - 2 ounces cooked Vietnamese or Thai dried rice vermicelli (optional)

-Dry fry the shrimp and soften the palm sugar: Heat a small dry pan or wok over medium heat, add the dried shrimp, and cook, stirring frequently, until they’re dry all the way through and slightly crispy, about 5 minutes.
+For the Dried Shrimp and Palm Sugar: Heat a small dry pan or wok over medium heat, add the dried shrimp, and cook, stirring frequently, until they’re dry all the way through and slightly crispy, about 5 minutes.
 Set them aside in a small bowl to cool.
 They’ll keep covered at room temperature for up to 1 week.

-Make the salad: Cut one of the lime halves lengthwise into thirds, then cut the thirds in half crosswise.
-Set aside 3 of the pieces (reserve the remaining lime for another purpose).
+For the Salad: Cut one of the lime halves lengthwise into thirds, then cut the thirds in half crosswise.
+Set aside 3 of the pieces (reserve the remaining lime for later).

 Combine the garlic, chiles, and 1 heaping teaspoon of the softened palm sugar in a large clay mortar and pound just until you have a chunky sludge with small but visible pieces of garlic and slightly broken down chiles (do not turn the chiles into mush), 5 to 10 seconds.